lch14forever/minion_live_basecall/README.md

 ## Description

 I would like to build a cross-platform framework for processing Nanopore MinION sequencing data **LIVE**.
 The framework should have the following properties:
-1. Easy installation (I guess the requirements suggest a docker image!):
+1. Easy installation
-   	- [x] A docker image added (but the port is different now--probabily can kill by something like "ps aux")
+    - A docker image is created for windows users
-	- [ ] Cross platform
-	- [ ] Easy installation
 2. User friendly
-	- [x] A GUI for intiutive usage
+	- Web (shiny) app GUI for intiutive usage
-	- [ ] One click starup
+	- One click starup
+    - [ ] interactive logging for the subprocesses
 3. Extendable (R shiny + Python watchdog + **Anything**)
     - [x] The GUI runs the watchdog script, generates indicator for completion, and stop the watchdog script.
     - [x] The watchdog takes care of MinKNOW generated files.
 It assumes that a folder is completed after 4000 fast5 files are generated.